-Program 5.3A - Downpayment Assistance Program
+Program 5.3A - Mortgage Assistance Program

-The City will continue to assist homebuyers through the Downpayment Assistance Program (DPA), a deferred loan program provided as down-payment assistance.
-Applicants are required to be low- or moderate-income and may qualify for loan forgiveness if they reside in the home for at least 15 years.
-The City will continue to provide information on the Downpayment Assistance Program on the City's website and at City Hall.
-The City anticipates assisting 100 homeowners during the 2014-2021 planning period, depending on grant funding availability.
+The City will continue to assist homebuyers through the Mortgage Assistance Program a deferred loan program provided as down-payment assistance.
+Applicants are required to first time homebuyers and must meet County HUD income limits.
+The City will continue to provide information on the Mortgage Assistance Program on the City's website and at City Hall.
+The City anticipates assisting 100 new homeowners during the 2014-2021 planning period, depending on ongoing funding availability.